Justus von Liebig: Awards and honors

 Liebig was elected a member of the Royal Swedish Academy of Sciences in 1837.

 He became a first-class member of the Ludwig Order, founded by Ludwig I, and awarded by Ludwig II on 24 July 1837.

 In 1838, he became a correspondent of the Royal Institute of the Netherlands; when that became the Royal Netherlands Academy of Arts and Sciences in 1851, he joined as a foreign member.

 The British Royal Society awarded him the Copley Medal "for his discoveries in organic chemistry, and particularly for his development of the composition and theory of organic radicals" in 1840.

 In 1841, botanist Stephan Friedrich Ladislaus Endlicher (1804–1849) published a genus of flowering plants from Malesia, belonging to the family Gesneriaceae, as Liebigia in his honour.

 King Ludwig II of Bavaria ennobled Liebig on 29 December 1845, conferring on him the hereditary title of Freiherr von Liebig.
 In English, the closest translation is Baron von Liebig.

 In 1850, he received the French Légion d'honneur, presented by chemist Jean-Baptiste Dumas, the French trade minister.

 He was honored with the Prussian Order of Merit for Science by Friedrich Wilhelm IV of Prussia in 1851.

 He was elected as a member of the American Philosophical Society in 1862.

 In 1869, Liebig was awarded the Albert Medal by the Royal Society of Arts, "for his numerous valuable researches and writings, which have contributed most importantly to the development of food-economy and agriculture, to the advancement of chemical science, and to the benefits derived from that science by Arts, Manufactures, and Commerce."

 Posthumous honors

 Liebig's portrait appeared on the banknote issued by the Reichsbank from 1935 until 1945.
 Printing ceased in 1945 but the note remained in circulation until the issue of the Deutsche Mark on 21 June 1948.

 In 1946, after the end of World War II, the University of Giessen was officially renamed after him, "Justus-Liebig-Universität Giessen".

 In 1953, the West German post office issued a stamp in his honor.

 In 1953, the third General Assembly of the International Scientific Centre of Fertilizers (CIEC), founded in 1932, was organized in Darmstadt to honor Justus von Liebig on the 150th anniversary of his birth.

 A portrait of Liebig hangs in the Burlington House headquarters of the Royal Society of Chemistry.
 It was presented to the society's forerunner, the Chemical Society, by his god-daughter, Mrs Alex Tweedie, née Harley, daughter of Emma Muspratt.

+A street (Liebig Avenue) in the Riverdale section of the Bronx, New York is named in honor of Liebig.